krypt/krypt-cmac/README.md

 [![Gem Version](https://badge.fury.io/rb/krypt-cmac.svg)](https://badge.fury.io/rb/krypt-cmac)

-First of all, don't use CMAC if you don't have to.
-Using HMAC is usually faster, more robust and easier to use.
+First off, don't use CMAC unless you really need to.
+HMAC is usually faster, more robust, and easier to use.
-Use CMAC only if the choice has already been made and now you need something to deal with it.
+Only go for CMAC if it's already been decided and you need to work with it.

-Krypt::Cmac provides implementations for all flavours of AES-CMAC algorithm as specified in
+Krypt::Cmac provides implementations for all versions of the AES-CMAC algorithm as specified in:

 - [NIST SP 800-38B](https://nvlpubs.nist.gov/nistpubs/Legacy/SP/nistspecialpublication800-38b.pdf)
 - [RFC 4493](https://tools.ietf.org/html/rfc4493)
 - [RFC 4494](https://tools.ietf.org/html/rfc4494)
 - [RFC 4615](https://tools.ietf.org/html/rfc4615)

-It supports 128, 192, and 256-bit keys, variable length keys and is capable of streaming processing.
+It supports 128, 192, and 256-bit keys, variable length keys, and can handle streaming processing.
 Only AES is supported as the underlying block cipher algorithm.
 The implementations offer the same public API as `OpenSSL::HMAC` except for the `reset` method.